 One autumn day in 1948 Arne had arranged a trip for all of us, plus Gun’s boyfriend, Lars, to go to Copenhagen.
 We were going to make the trip across the Sound, Öresund, to see Molière’s Tartuffe at ‘Det Kongelige’.
 Starring were the immortal Poul Reumert as Tartuffe and the almost equally famous Bodil Ipsen as the rich man Orgon’s wife, Elmire.
 What a dream!
-This was history played out in real life and I am sure that even at the time, when I was 15 years old, I realized what an extraordinary event this was.
+This was history played out in real life and of course, even at the time, when I was 15 years old, I realized what an extraordinary event this was.

 Poul Reumert had played Tartuffe innumerable times, the first time in 1922 at Det Kongelige.
 He had even been a guest actor at La Comédie Française in 1925, the only foreigner to perform on the French national stage, at least at the time.
-He also appeared at le Théâtre National de l’Odéon in Paris and did guest performances at several other theaters in Europe.
+He also appeared at le Théâtre National de l’Odéon in Paris and did guest performances at several other European theaters.

 The boat landed in Nyhavn, the ‘new harbor’, which was anything but new, and it was just a short walk from there to Kongens Nytorv where Det Kongelige Teater is located.
 People walked in those days.
 Thus began our historic visit to Copenhagen and Det Kongelige Teater, at a time when the hardship of the war years was not yet quite forgotten.